AdobeDocs/commerce-marketplace/src/pages/guides/sellers/mftf-magento.md

 ---
-title: MFTF Commerce-supplied tests
+title: Commerce-supplied tests
-description: Learn about the Magento Functional Testing Framework (MFTF) tests supplied by Adobe Commerce and how they can improve your listing.
+description: Learn about the Functional Testing Framework tests supplied by Adobe Commerce and how they can improve your listing.
+keywords:
+  - Extensions
 ---

 # MFTF Commerce-supplied tests